 Yes, my keto carrot cake may actually be a tad higher in carbs, but if you factor in the fiber in this recipe, plus a properly keto meal plan you can safely include it.

 Assembling The Right Baking Tools

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Let’s start off by making sure you have all the necessary baking tools to execute this recipe.
 If what you are wanting is a two-layer keto carrot cake, then you will need two 9 inch baking pans.

-If you know something about baking, you know it’s a bit of science project.
+If you know something about baking, you know it’s a bit of a science project.
 So if you want consistent results, you’ll need to follow my instructions for my keto carrot cake exactly.
-A recipe like this is not like my keto cream cheese pound cake that you can easily customize.

 Yes, you can opt to use let’s say a different type of nut, but everything else should remain the same.
 Otherwise, I can’t guarantee the same results.